 Having worked for over a decade at my original firm and 6 months at another firm where I was on the partnership track, my partner and I decided that we were ready to move away from London, ready for a new challenge.
 It had nothing to do with work at all, which I was enjoying – we had recently bought a house in France and consciously, or unconsciously, we felt that we needed to look outside of London.
-We considered other areas in the UK, however in 2016 I was approached by Ken who focused on recruiting legal professionals into the offshore market, and we quickly realised that the offshore lifestyle and surroundings were exactly what we were after.
+We considered other areas in the UK, however in 2016 I was approached by Robert Walters who focused on recruiting legal professionals into the offshore market, and we quickly realised that the offshore lifestyle and surroundings were exactly what we were after.

 One of our key reservations was about diversity, but we have been pleasantly surprised.
 There's no escaping that Guernsey is small and it takes a bit of adjustment and getting use to the small island lifestyle – there are no private dinners without being spotted by someone you know, a real community feel.

 How did you find the process of moving offshore – from the interview process, through to job offer and getting over there to start?

 The process was all pretty painless.
 To be honest I was fortunate to have something to sell (senior funds lawyers are a little like unicorns) and so the interview process was more a case of looking to see if Guernsey was going to be a good fit for me and my partner.
 Having worked on Guernsey structures for over a decade the transition and process of moving was focused more so around making sure that we could actually live there.
 Moving out of London was a difficult decision – we pretty much knew that once we left there was little chance of us returning, and especially not to live in Zone 1 again!